mark-archer/peerstack/README.md

 Users have ids and public keys as separate identifiers.
 This is to try to plan for the situation where a user's secret key is lost or stolen.
 But when a user's keys change they'll have to resign all of their data and then via some secure and trusted channel send their new public key to all of their contacts (e.g. hand delivering it, emailing, texting, etc) and then resend all of their newly signed data to who ever needs it.
 That seems like an incredibly expensive and involved operation but still doable and I think better than having no fallback if a private key is lost or stolen.
 But there is still the problem that changing a user's keys is vastly more costly than changing a password.

-Because a user's id is listed as the signer, it's much more complicated to verify a signature because we have to look up the public key associated with that user id.
-If we don't have access to that information at the point when we receive the data then we can't verify it and are left with the choice of rejecting the data or assuming it's valid and risk propagating bad data.
+Because value in `signer` is a user's id (not their public key), it's much more complicated to verify a signature because we have to look up the public key associated with that user id.
+If we don't have that information at the point when we receive the data then we can't verify the signature and have to either reject the data or assume it's valid and risk propagating bad data.

-Verifying what public key belongs to what user id is still a fairly weak process.
-The easiest method is just to rely on a server as the source of truth for this but that opens up a lot of the problems with centralization that peerstack is trying to solve.
+Verifying what public key belongs to what user id is not taken care of by peerstack.
 This is left up to the individual apps and the hope is they'll be very thoughtful and careful about it.
-A server acting as a central registrar (for the scope of that app) seems to be the most secure method.
+A server acting as a central registrar (for the scope of that app) seems to be the most secure method but that opens up some of the problems with centralization that peerstack is trying to solve.
+It's possible that users will become accustom to sharing and assigning public keys in a more manual way, similar to how users share things like phone numbers and email addresses.
+But for now this is an open issue.

 Without a central registrar of user ids, depending on the method of users learning of other new users, a malicious user could hijack another user's id in the eyes of third parties.
-In other words, when two users claim the same user id but have different public keys, some method is needed to decide which one is the real user.
+In other words, when two users have claimed the same user id but have different public keys, some method is needed to decide which one is the "real" user.
 If apps are much less promiscuous with their user discovery, stolen user ids are less likely to be a problem.
 For example, if users' public keys are hand delivered by the user themselves, there is almost no chance of ending up with a user id associated with the wrong public key.

 Data is stored in IndexedDB in the browser.
-This has awkward upper limits on the amount of data that can be stored and can easily be wiped unintentionally by the user (just clearing all their browser data).
+This has awkward upper limits on the amount of data that can be stored, is not always clear about when it's full, and can easily be wiped unintentionally by the user by just clearing all their browser data.
+As long as at least one other peer has a copy of the data, it'll be restored as soon as those devices are connected but it's still a serious gotcha to users.
+Some mechanism should probably be added to give users some visibility into how well the data has been propagated.
+Just storing a record for every device a group has been synced with and the last time it has been synced would be a good first step.

+Users need to be given a way to opt out of a group and shouldn't get added in the first place without there permission.
+Currently there is no mechanism for either of these features.

 ## Notes
 to publish new version to npm